-The Company's Russian division is carried on by CWS International, a wholly-owned Russian limited liability company.
-As of December 31, 2022, CWS International had approximately 77,000 HP and 7 coiled tubing units, and approximately 620 employees.
+The Company's Russian operations are carried on by CWS International LLC ("CWS International"), a wholly owned Russian limited liability company.
+As of December 31, 2023, CWS International had approximately 77,000 HP and 7 coiled tubing units, and approximately 709 employees.